-Here is how a possible schedule looks like:
+Here is what a possible schedule looks like:

 The system has some nice properties:

-- Everyone draws in parallel and that means people don’t have to wait for someone to finish their part.
+- Everyone draws in parallel.
+That means people don’t have to wait for someone to finish their part.

 - It’s OK to skip now and then, so vacation and unplanned life events can be attended without breaking the flow.
-The next person simply continues where the comic left off.
+The following person continues where the comic left off.

 - People have different perspectives, so stories tend to evolve in unexpected and exciting directions.

-- The randomized schedule prevents the same people drawing in the same order.
+- The randomized schedule prevents the same people from drawing in the same order.

 Comics lend themselves to using many different visual techniques: panel size and sequence, drawing style and skill, hand-lettering or using typefaces, and many other variables.
 If each subsequent panel in a comic were significantly different from the previous, the comic would be extremely hard to read.

-To keep variability at the level at which people with different drawing skills, techniques, and goals feel comfortable, we decided to add one constraint: each panel in a comic must be a square and must be black and white.
-We can make traditional or digital drawings, big or small, but the result has to be in precisely that format.
-The constraint has helped us produce work that is visually consistent but also inclusive because it’s easy to participate (no need for a lot of fancy tools).
+To keep variability at the level at which people with different drawing skills, techniques, and goals feel comfortable, we decided to add one constraint: each panel in a comic must be square and black and white.
+We can make traditional or digital drawings, big or small, but the result has to be precisely that format.
+The constraint has helped us produce visually consistent but inclusive work because it’s easy to participate (no need for a lot of fancy tools).